Making it easier to make entries on a mobile device

 They involve a type of auto-complete and spell checker that can predict what you might enter before you finish typing, or tapping, or speaking.

 This type of predictive data entry gets its information from dictionaries that can be stored locally, or remotely.
 These dictionaries can be built using information from a collection of email, or corporate documents, or from web searches.

 The data in these dictionaries might be based upon previous entries or the number of times words occur in those places or occur together in the event of phrases being used.
 They might also include information about words searched for based upon the popularity of searches or recent searches.

 In a previous post, I asked Can Google Read Your Mind?

 That post was about a patent application that Google came out with that seemed to describe Google Suggest.
 But it also talked about a number of ways a search engine could process queries so that they might seem faster, and that would have a significant impact on how hard the search engine might work.

-Google has released another patent application that also talks about “predictive textual outcomes” based upon search popularity, and using data dictionaries.
+Google has released another patent application that also talks about “predictive textual outcomes” based on search popularity, and using data dictionaries.

-It’s worth considering carefully because it may be a viable way for search engines to proceed in the future, especially in an era that will likely see growing use of handheld devices.
+It’s worth considering carefully because it may be a viable way for search engines to proceed in the future, especially in an era that will likely see the growing use of handheld devices.

 The inventor, Shumeet Baluja, has written some papers on search, including a poster on mobile search titled Mobile Search: A First Glimpse Into the State of MobileSearch (pdf), which has some intriguing stats cited on it about the differences between mobile and desktop searches (for instance, the typical query used on a mobile device is longer than on a desktop).